Elao/PhpEnums/README.md

 - Symfony Serializer component integration with a normalizer class.
 - Symfony Validator component integration with an enum constraint.
 - Symfony VarDumper component integration with a dedicated caster.
+- Symfony HttpKernel component integration with an enum resolver for controller arguments.
 - Doctrine DBAL integration with abstract classes in order to persist your enumeration in database.
+- Faker enum provider to generate random enum instances.

 # Installation